abdul2025/AWS-serverless-APIs-demo/README.md

-## AWS Serverless APIs: demonstration the usage and consuming, built and deployed by AWS CDK python.
+## AWS Serverless APIs: demonstration the usage and consuming, built by AWS CDK python and deployed by AWS ECR.

 - REST
 - MQTT